A Maximal Inequality for Supermartingales: Introduction

 \section{Introduction}

 The basic framework of the classical martingale calculus will be used, as described, for example, in \cite{Jacod79,Kallenberg02,Meyer76,Protter04,wonghajek85}.
 All random processes are assumed to be defined on a complete probability space $(\Omega, {\cal F}, P)$ with a filtration of $\sigma$-algebras $( {\cal F}_t : t \geq 0)$ that is assumed to satisfy the usual conditions of right-continuity and inclusion of all sets of probability zero.
-Semimartingales are processes that are cadlag (right continuous with finite left limits) and can be represented as the sum of a cadlag local martingale and a cadlag, adapted process of locally finite variation.
-The quadratic variation process of a seminartingale $Y$, denoted by $[Y,Y],$ is the nondecreasing process defined by
+Semimartingales are processes that are c\`{a}dl\`{a}g (right continuous with finite left limits) and can be represented as the sum of a c\`{a}dl\`{a}g local martingale and a c\`{a}dl\`{a}g, adapted process of locally finite variation.
+The quadratic variation process of a semimartingale $Y$, denoted by $[Y,Y],$ is the nondecreasing process defined by

 for any choice of $0=t_0^n < t_1^n< \cdots < t_{k_n}^n = t$ such that $\max_i |t^n_{i+1}-t^n_i|\rightarrow 0$ as $n\rightarrow\infty.$ The process $[Y,Y]$ can be decomposed as $[Y,Y]_t=\sum_{s\leq t} (\triangle Y_s)^2 + [Y,Y]^c_t,$ where $\triangle Y_s$ is the jump of $Y$ at $s$, and $[Y,Y]^c$ is the continuous component of $[Y,Y].$